iLert/ilert-mcp-connector/README.md

 - `PORT` - Server port (default: `8383`)
 - `LOG_LEVEL` - Log level: `debug`, `info`, `warn`, `error`, `fatal`, `panic` (default: `info`)
 - `LOG_FORMAT` - Log format: `json` for JSON output, or empty/any other value for pretty console output (default: pretty console)
+- `AUTH_TOKEN` - Authentication token for protecting endpoints.
+If not set, a random token will be generated and logged on startup (default: auto-generated)

 ### Kafka Configuration